Appearance & Reality > The Lord Jesus Christ > Truly rich

 That I may tell of all Your works.

 Although the psalmist lived in the Old Testament times, he was able to come to this very meaningful posture of faith.
 For us, with the coming of the Lord Jesus, the outpouring of the Holy Spirit and the revelation in the New Testament, we have much more light and knowledge.
-It should therefore be possible for us to adopt this posture at an even deeper level.
+It should therefore be possible for us to adopt a posture of faith that is at an even deeper level.

 Luke 16:13-14